rehierl/abstract-properties-code/readme.md

 9  2  7  4  7  6  7  9  9 - lst, node.lst
 ```

-Note that the word **isomorphism** in this context is used to denote that
+Note that the word **isomorphism** in this context is only used to denote that
-**two structures can be transformed into each other**, while maintaining all
+**two structures can be transformed into one another**, while maintaining all
 the information each structure holds.
-The focus in this context is however
+The focus in this context is however on
-on the structure of a document tree, described in terms of node references
+the structure of a document tree, described in terms of node references (r)
-(r) and edges, not so much on the actual node definitions (n).
+and edges, not so much on the actual node definitions (n).

 ```
 Hrp <-> Hrs <-> DT <-> Hs <-> Hpre